-REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS
+REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS (CONTINUED)

-Based on the information that has been made available to us, as disclosed in Note 9, the Company issued a loan amounting to SR 8 Million to its parent entity, Shuaa Capital PSC, registered in United Arab Emirates, which contravenes with the following regulations applicable to the Company:
+Based on the information that has been made available to us, as disclosed in Note 10, the Company issued a loan amounting to SR 8 Million to its parent entity, Shuaa Capital PSC, registered in United Arab Emirates, which contravenes with the following regulations applicable to the Company.
+As at 31 December 2021 the loan has been overdue for more than 720 days and has been fully provided.